Drakonis96/plexytrackt/README.md

 docker-compose up --build
 ```

 4. Visit `http://localhost:5000` in your browser.
-You can adjust the sync interval on the page.
+You can adjust the sync interval on the page and also stop the synchronization job at any time using the **Stop Sync** button.
 The background job starts automatically when the container is running.

 That's it!
 The container will continue to sync your Plex and Trakt accounts according to the interval you set.